 In this video lesson, Nathalie O’Shea demonstrates how to make a lovely crochet sachet.
 This can be filled with lavender or it can be used as a small gift bag.

-This project uses a CYCA #2 yarn (a fine gauge yarn) and a 2.5 mm hook, however this bag can be made larger by using the same number of stitches and increasing the hook size and using a thicker yarn.
+This project uses a CYCA #2 yarn (a fine gauge yarn) and a 2.5 mm hook; however, this bag can be made larger by using the same number of stitches, increasing the hook size, and using a thicker yarn.
 Nathalie recommends using a cotton yarn to best highlight the stitch pattern.

 Nathalie demonstrates two more rounds of half-double crochet.
 She begins with the chain-2 (which counts as the first half-double crochet of the round), then works one half-double crochet into each of the next 41 stitches, then makes a slip stitch into the top of the beginning ch-2 to join.
 She suggests using a stitch marker to keep track of the beginning of each round.